kimono-koans/dano/README.md

 Link Wray - Rumble!
 The Best of Link Wray - 01-01 - 02 - The Swag.flac: ok
 ```

+*For lossless files*, this means we can confirm that a lossless file decodes to the same to the exact bit stream we encoded, but, *for all files*, this means our checksums are stable against metadata changes, file name changes, and/or moving a bitstream, or many bitstreams, from one media container to another

 ## Why can't I do that everywhere?

 The question is -- why don't we have this functionality for video and other media streams?
 The answer is, of course, we do, (because `ffmpeg` is incredible!) we just never use it.  `dano` aims to make what `ffmpeg` provides easier to use.